 However, by August 2010, the Sentinel project was only halfway through and the expenditures had already reached $405 million.
 This was the moment they decided to shift from waterfall to agile.
 By adopting an agile methodology, the FBI managed to complete the remaining two phases for $30 million within a year.
 Ched Fulgham ― the FBI’s chief information officer ― says that “agile development turned out to be the right way to complete it.”

-There are lots of different techniques for calculating the cost of software development.
-At Steelkiwi, we believe it’s reasonable to apply several project estimation techniques to produce more accurate estimates.
+There are lots of different estimation techniques for calculating the cost of software development.
+At Steelkiwi, we believe it’s reasonable to apply severalproject estimation techniquesto produce more accurate estimates.

 To explain how we estimate, let’s use an example.
 Say you have an idea for an Instagram-like app similar to one of our recent projects, Yontent.
 The Yontent app connects brands with bloggers who want to create paid product reviews.
 You contact Steelkiwi to request our services and an estimate for this project.
 Here’s how we’ll approach this.

 At the outset, we’ll hold quite a lot of meetings with you.
 The goal of these meetings is simple: to grasp the idea of the project and discuss the design, functional, and technical specifications.
-Based on the information received during our meetings, we’ll create wireframes to visualize:
+We also analyze your existing materials and fine-tune them if needed.
+Based on the information received, we’ll create wireframes to visualize:

 - The app’s navigation structure